Download AppWin Assured Cashback

 • No Securities Transaction Tax (STT) does not apply in GIFT city centre.

-• No GST is charged on financial services rendered to NRIs.
+• No GST is charged on financial services offered to non-residents

-• Commodities Transaction Tax (CTT) is also further not applicable.
+• Commodities Transaction Tax (CTT) is also not applicable to NRIs.

 How NRIs Can Open Account to Invest in Gift City

-3. To start investing, NRIs need to transfer funds from an overseas bank account to the IBU account.
+4. NRIs are now required to transfer funds from an overseas bank account to their IBU account to start investing in bonds trading in Gift City.

 Scroll to top